keycloak/kc-sig-fapi/README.md

   * You need to use online instance of the conformance testsuite from https://www.certification.openid.net/
   * After importing the client configurations from the `fapi-conformance-suite-configs` directory, you may need to replace the URLs of the keycloak server like using `as.keycloak-fapi.org` with your publicly available Keycloak instance like `https://85-244-72-90.nip.io:543/auth/...`.
-  Same applies for the resource server URL, which is `rs.keycloak-fapi.org` in the configuration files by default, and needs to be replaced with your publicly available one.
+  Same applies for the resource server URL, which is `rs.keycloak-fapi.org` and CIBA approval endpoint, which is `aes.keycloak-fapi.org` in the configuration files by default.
+These needs to be replaced with your publicly available one.
-  And finally you need to remove the line with the URL of the CIBA approval endpoint (`automated_ciba_approval_url`) in case of the CIBA tests.
-  The automated approval does not work with automated tests due the test `fapi-ciba-id1-ensure-authorization-request-with-potentially-bad-binding-message`, which requires screenshot of the binding message being sent.
-Also you need to manually visit URLs during the test as describe above in the section `Run FAPI CIBA Conformance test plan manually`
 9. In case you test with CIBA Ping mode, you need to login to Keycloak admin console before the test and manually change the property `CIBA Backchannel Client Notification Endpoint` of the following clients (in case you use PS256 algorithm):
 ```